+Some claim that flat-rates are not possible for data recovery, but we do it every day, and with great success.
 At Blizzard Data Recovery our goal is to offer affordable service and maintain a high recovery rate.
 Quality service requires an investment in the best data recovery tools.
 Without proper tools and experience a DR lab could not maintain an acceptable recovery rate.
-Since data recovery requires a substantial investment in equipment, software, and recurring support services it becomes a challenge to offer affordable pricing.
+Since data recovery requires a substantial investment in equipment, software, continuing education, and recurring support services it becomes a challenge to offer affordable pricing.
 At Blizzard we compound the problem by offering flat-rate pricing.
 One issue we saw for the average personal computer user was the wide range given for most recovery service quotes.
 Someone that requires our service typically wants to know “how much does data recovery cost?” before taking the next step.
 That’s why we came up with our 3 level pricing system.

 So what determines a level 1 recovery?
 With hard disk drives you sometimes have file system failures that prevent end users and/or computer support services from completing successful data retrieval.
 While some file system failure might be recoverable with off-the-shelf tools, in many cases they just aren’t.
 This is where experience and even investment in software comes in to play.
 There are also some minor firmware issues that can be handled as a level 1 recovery.
 In most level one firmware issues the drive appears to the owner or I.T. pro as if it still works, but when they try to access or copy files it fails.
 One more item that can be handled as a level one recovery is minor media damage where a low number of bad sectors are preventing the operating system from completing read requests.